Floating

 • Make it effortless to browse and buy by adding direct links to product and category pages.

-Insights, Promo, and Event by Ace Hotel
+Insights, Promotion, and Event Information by Ace Hotel

 Subject line: September Goings On